-Andrew Redmond Barr is a writer and artist living and working in Edinburgh.
+Andrew Redmond Barr is a writer and artist from Scotland.
 His work aims to make Scottish history and culture more accessible through a variety of unique creative projects.

 Andrew is the author of 3 illustrated books, the latest being a hand-drawn Atlas of Scotland.
 The Atlas aims to present a vision of a country which is historically and culturally distinct, but which also has deep-rooted connections with the histories and cultures of the wider world beyond.

-Andrew has worked in collaboration with national cultural institutions such as the Saltire Society, the National Records of Scotland and Historic Environment Scotland, the Scottish Literary Review and the James Hutton Institute.
+Andrew has worked in collaboration with national institutions such as the Saltire Society, the National Records of Scotland, Historic Environment Scotland, the Scottish Literary Review and the James Hutton Institute.

-His work has been featured in a number of publications including The National, The Scotsman, The Courier, The Press & Journal, The Sunday Post, History Scotland, The Herald, the Scottish Review of Books, The Scots Independent, The Big Issue, BBC Radio Scotland, and a number of local papers across Scotland.
+His work has appeared in a number of publications including The National, The Scotsman, The Courier, The Press & Journal, The Sunday Post, History Scotland, The Herald, the Scottish Review of Books, The Scots Independent, The Big Issue, BBC Radio Scotland, and a number of local papers across Scotland.

 2011 – 2014